 - We should always get our way because the world revolves around our happiness.

-Turns out, these things aren’t true.
+It turns out these things aren’t true.

 Even worse, your ego keeps telling you, “You’ll never be happy until you get what you want.”